top of page

 Years and years.
 Of Elizabeth and Zechariah waiting.
 Of being obedient to God.
 Of hoping and praying for a child . . .
 Yet, nothing.

 This barren woman couldn’t possibly bring a child into this world.
-I mean, they both had gray hair and wrinkles.
+They both had gray hair and wrinkles.
 Their supper club was probably full of great-grandparents.
 But they kept praying.

 There was no offspring to care for.
 No little life to love.
+No little feet running around the house.
 No baby to rock.

 Until that angelic voice said: